MarkCumminsIRL/DFCS-H3014/labs/02-Introducing_git_and_github/README.md

 git clone https://github.com/MarkCumminsIRL/DFCS-H3014.git
 ```

 >Hint: The previous command will create a DFCS-H3014 folder inside the college folder.
-Feel free to create whatever directory structure to prefer personally.(Pentesting for example)
+Feel free to create whatever directory structure you prefer personally.(Pentesting for example)

 If you ever want to update this repository, to make sure you have the latest version of the notes for example. you just need to change into the project folder and run the pull command to pull down all the latest updates.